tnishiox/kernelcare-playground/README.md

 The column `#x` indicates the number of found vulnerabilities.
 As you can see, all vulnerabilities have been addressed and the remaining is zero.

-## Protection of Hidden Insecure Application Processes
+## V. Protection of Hidden Insecure Application Processes

 Having installed all latest packages and applied kernel live patches, the scanner shows all green now.
 However, are you aware that there are still unprotected application processes existing?